Music – Home

 To develop 3 areas of musical skills and knowledge.

-o Listening with understanding.
+- Listening with understanding

 Type of Work

 Performance: you will perform two pieces on instrument or voice.
 Once again, any instrument may be used, including the guitar, keyboard or drums.
 You should aim for a standard of Grade 4 or 5 (Associated Board/Trinity Guildhall/Rock School) where possible.

 Preparation for the Listening paper will involve learning about, and responding to, a wide variety of styles of music.
 There are 12 set pieces, ranging from classical to popular and world music and organised into 4 Areas of Study.

-1. Composition: 2 pieces, approximately 2” each.
+- Composition: 2 pieces, approximately 2” each.

-2. Performance: One solo piece and one ensemble performance.
+- Performance: One solo piece and one ensemble performance.

-3. Listening: Based around 4 Areas of Study.
+- Listening: Based around 4 Areas of Study.

-1. Written Paper (Listening) 40%
+- Written Paper (Listening) 40%

-2. Composition 30%
+- Composition 30%

-3. Performance 30%
+- Performance 30%